 A dialogue with the ‘roaring norland wind’ describing what it has seen on its journey from the north, it’s often sung as a song of exile by a wanderer down south yearning for Scotland.
 It’s more specifically about the lands lying north of the river Tay, the braes of Angus.

-As soneone borne in Arbroath, with forebears from Montrose, it's a song that means a lot to Steve and his family and it's been sung on occasions happy and sad in recent years.
+As someone borne in Arbroath, with forebears from Montrose, it’s a song that means a lot to Steve and his family and it’s been sung on occasions happy and sad in recent years.

-and this video shows Malinky at Elysium Arts Folk Club in Rollinsford, New Hampshire, in 2009 or earlier:
+This video shows Malinky at Elysium Arts Folk Club in Rollinsford, New Hampshire, in the second half of 2009: